SchweizerischeBundesbahnen/journey-service/J-S_Migration_V2_to_V3.md

 # Journey-Service (J-S) migration v2 to v3
+Unfortunately this is a somewhat **time consuming migration**.
-Unfortunately relating to Transmodel comes with some serious breaking model changes in v3.
+Related to Transmodel in v3, semantic changes and mappings come with some serious breaking API and Model changes in v3.

 ## SBB API Principles
 see [SBB API Principles](https://schweizerischebundesbahnen.github.io/api-principles/) enforce [Zalando API Guidelines](https://opensource.zalando.com/restful-api-guidelines/), therefore some implementations aspects of v2 are refactored in v3: